VDIGPKU/T-SEA/README.md

 ## Contact Us
 If you have any problem about this work, please feel free to reach us out at `huanghao@stu.pku.edu.cn`.

+## License

+The project is only free for academic research purposes, but needs authorization forcommerce.
+For commerce permission, please contact wyt@pku.edu.cn.